RaunoL/eagronom/README.md

 Currently redux actions are in one file and reducers are in different ones but it should be consistent

 Code could be formated for consistency

+Clicing on padding of the company does not change currently selected company